microchip-pic-avr-examples/pic16f15244-cnano-system-power-supply-control-module-mplab-mcc/README.md

 ## Introduction

 Modern process computers, commonly based on high-end 32- or 64-bit microprocessors, provide developers with significant options in terms of operating system use.
 However, their high processing power is paid for with equally high-power demand, which can be a problem in battery-operated real-time applications.
-Using a simple low-power and cost-effective 8-bit PIC® microcontroller as the secondary device provides a convenient and cost-effective means of controlling the system power state.
+Using a simple low-power and cost-effective 8-bit PIC® microcontroller(MCU) as the secondary device provides a convenient and cost-effective means of controlling the system power state.
 This discussion will consider the use of PIC16F microcontrollers in that role.

-This code example demonstrates the use of the PIC16F15244 microcontroller in such applications for system power supply control.
+This code example demonstrates the use of the PIC16F15244 microcontroller in system power supply control applications.
 For the demonstration, a reference application based on a Raspberry Pi© Single Board Computer (SBC) is used as the process computer (host) and a PIC16F15244 Curiosity Nano Evaluation Kit as a power supply control module (client).
 Additionally, the SBC functionality is also emulated with another PIC16F15244 microcontroller, as one of the use cases discussed in the code example.

-For complete details of the application implementation, refer application note : [Using PIC16F15244 Microcontrollers for System Power Supply Control]( https://www.microchip.com/DS00004121).
+For complete details of the application implementation, refer to the [Using PIC16F15244 Microcontrollers for System Power Supply Control]( https://www.microchip.com/DS00004121) application note.

 ## Related Documentation